openvinotoolkit/openvino.genai/text_generation/casual_lm/cpp/README.md

-# LLaMA
+# Casual LM

-This application showcases inference of LLaMA.
+This application showcases inference of casual language model (LM).
 It doesn't have much of configuration options to encourage the reader to explore and modify the source code.
 There's a Jupyter notebook which corresponds to this pipeline and discusses how to create an LLM-powered Chatbot: https://github.com/openvinotoolkit/openvino_notebooks/tree/main/notebooks/254-llm-chatbot.

-> Note
+> [!NOTE]
-This pipeline is not for production use.
+> This project is not for production use.

 ## How it works